cannatag/ldap3/docs/manual/source/abstraction.rst

 * entry_cursor: the cursor object the Entry belongs to

-* entry_status: a description of the current status of the Entry (can be any of 'Initial', 'Virtual', 'Missing mandatory attributes', 'Read', 'Writable', 'Pending changes', 'Committed', 'Ready for deletion', 'Ready for moving', 'Ready for renaming', 'Deleted'.
+* entry_status: a description of the current status of the Entry (can be any of 'Initial', 'Virtual', 'Missing mandatory attributes', 'Read', 'Writable', 'Pending changes', 'Committed', 'Ready for deletion', 'Ready for moving', 'Ready for renaming', 'Deleted').

 * entry_definition: the ObjectDef (with relevant AttrDefs) of the Entry